 The SGMA is a private, non-profit corporation with a board of directors selected from artists, industry participants and others, whose job is to oversee the activities of the business and make sure the organization’s stated purpose is fulfilled.
-The day-to-day affairs are managed by the executive director.

 Southern gospel music has enjoyed a long and colorful history, with many talented individuals and dedicated professionals whose efforts helped create a unique sound of harmonious melodies and uplifting words.
 The genre’s artists, both past and present, provide entertainment to millions of people, with a central message built around biblical truths and spiritual values.

 Originally, Southern gospel music was sung only by quartets, utilizing a style known as four-part harmony, often from books where musical notes were identified by their shape.
 Henceforth, many singing schools sprung up around the country teaching this “shape note” method.
 Often a musically adept person would travel from town to town teaching school for a couple of weeks, where interested students paid a small fee to attend.
 Later, larger, more professional schools would be established in cities where more serious students trained for a possible gospel music performance career.

 James D. Vaughan of Lawrenceburg, Tenn., is credited with establishing the first Southern gospel music quartet in 1910.
 In the early years quartets were hired by music publishing companies to travel the country, entertaining, teaching and selling song books produced by their sponsoring company.
 By the 1930s and early 40s, most quartets were independent and Southern gospel music as we know it today was in full bloom.